 The Geography

-Ma Pi Leng Pass sits at the 1,500-meter crest of National Highway 4C, a roughly 20-kilometer section connecting Dong Van and Meo Vac in far northern Vietnam.
+Ma Pi Leng Pass sits at the 1,500-meter crest of National Highway 4C, a roughly 20-kilometer section connecting Dong Van and Meo Vac in far northern Ha Giang province.
 The road clings to steep slopes above the Nho Que River gorge, where limestone cliffs rise near-vertical on both banks.
 From the viewpoint at the pass, the river is a thin thread far below; the Tu San canyon cuts deeper still through the same stone.

 The surrounding Dong Van Karst Plateau is limestone throughout—a landscape shaped over millions of years by water dissolving rock, leaving behind sinkholes, cave systems, and these vertiginous valleys.
 In 2010, UNESCO designated the plateau as a Global Geopark, recognizing it as geologically exceptional and worth protecting.
 Fossil discoveries here date back hundreds of millions of years, embedding the whole region in deep time.